 Despite an affinity toward digital, mobile and social learning platforms, millennials appreciate the value of collaborative learning, which can only be experienced in face-to-face, instructor-led learning interactions.
 As much as millennials are digital natives, they still like, demand, and value classroom experiences.
 As a matter of fact, 69% of Millennials aspire to be leaders in the next five years.
 60% of them consider instructor-led training as a fundamental step in the path towards developing and refining their leadership skills.
 Because of the opportunities ILT offers to discuss, practice and roleplay with instructors and colleagues, they consider it more effective than other digital methods.

 So, the question is not if or when ILT is going to be replaced by online: it won’t, because it is objectively effective.
 The real question is, how can you make the most of your Instructor Led Training programs?
 A new generation of innovations is aiming to do just that.
 From a learner perspective, you can think of blending online and offline learning, enhancing the classroom experience with connected tools, collaborative platforms or games.
-From a business perspective, technology solutions such as Training Orchestra’s Training Resource Management Systems can help you improve the efficiency of classroom training by simplifying large-scale planning, optimizing resources and budgets and significantly reducing the administrative workload.
+From a business perspective, technology solutions such as Training Orchestra’s Training Resource Management System can help you improve the efficiency of classroom training by simplifying large-scale planning, optimizing resources and budgets and significantly reducing the administrative workload.

 Training Orchestra can help L&D, Training Companies, Associations and Corporate Universities optimize their training operations.
 Contact us to find out more or see a demo.
 Let’s talk!